BCom Privatisation Globalisation & Liberalisation Notes Study Material

 DISADVANTAGES OF PRIVATIZATION

 - Staff are Undermined: If you work in public services, privatization will make your life harder.
 A study found that privatization has largely negative effects on employment and working conditions.
-There are often job cuts and qualified staffs are replaced with casual workers, who are paid less and have worse conditions.
+There are often job cuts and qualified staff is replaced with casual workers, who are paid less and have worse conditions.
 This has a knock-on effect on the service being provided.

 - It is Risky and Difficult to Reverse: A review of outsourcing finds that the claims made about its benefits are unproven, but that potential risks are substantial.
-A report finds that many large companies are bringing services in-house because of the costs, complexity and risks of outsourcing.
-Once our public services are privatized, its often difficult for us to get them back.
-Not only that, we lose the pool of knowledge, skills and experience that public sector workers have acquired over many years.
+A report finds that many large companies are bringing services in-house because of the costs, complexity, and risks of outsourcing.
+Once our public services are privatized, it’s often difficult for us to get them back.
+Not only that, we lose the pool of knowledge, skills, and experience that public sector workers have acquired over many years.
 We also lose integration both within and across different public services.
+(BCom 1st Year Privatisation Globalisation and Liberalisation in India Notes Study Material)

 GLOBALIZATION